rceman/repodex/PLAN.md

   - max file size cap (from config)
 - Safety hardening:
   - Skip symlinks during scanning (do not follow) so scanning cannot traverse outside root via symlinks.
-- Indexed paths:
-  - All paths stored in the index are relative to `root` and normalized with `/`.

 ### 3.3 Line ending normalization (important for stable line numbering)
 - When reading source files for indexing and chunking: